Ayushburman/I-Think/Response/HEALTH/Protein/Protein.md

 Tempeh: Fermented soybean cake that is denser than tofu, providing 15 to 16 grams of protein per three-ounce serving along with prebiotics for gut health
 Greek Yogurt: Contains twice the protein of regular yogurt (23 grams per 8 ounces) and is rich in bone-building calcium Cottage Cheese: High in casein, a slow-digesting protein that prevents muscle breakdown overnight; a half-cup contains 14 grams.
+Fish: Halibut is a lean muscle-building source with 23 grams of protein and only 2 grams of fat per 3 ounces .
+Yellowfin Tuna is another high-quality, easily digested option providing 25 grams of protein per 3 ounces